Former University of Leeds Secretary Roger Gair has been given an honorary degree in recognition of 41 years of exceptional service.

 Photography by Mark Bickerdike

-For further information please contact Media Relations Manager Kersti Mitchell via firstname.lastname@example.org.
+For more information, email University of Leeds Media Relations Manager Kersti Mitchell at firstname.lastname@example.org.